Robpol86/robpol86.com/docs/raspberry_pi_project_fi.rst

 You may currently have wwan0 present, but it doesn't have a public IP address (you'll have a `link-local address <https://en.wikipedia.org/wiki/Link-local_address>`_ instead).
 We'll need to issue "dial" commands to the modem to get it connected (just like the old 56k days!).
+I've found a couple of different ways to do this: the "easy" software-ppp approach `WvDial`_ and the Huawei-specific (but still safe) non-ppp approach `NDISDUP`_.

 WvDial
 ------